leeish/HubSpot/Clockify Integration/README.md

 - Some function names seem to indicate they'll return mutliple results but actually return a single result. [effective_meeting_times](#effective_meeting_times) returns a single meeting window.
 See also [effective_email_times](#effective_email_times), [domainToIds](#domain-to-ids).
 - Is there a possibility to merge [effective_meeting_times](#effective_meeting_times) & [effective_email_times](#effective_email_times) into a single function that essentially handles null `to_timestamp` and uses the `email_max_minutes` instead.
 - Should we implement a global debug logger with a single variable across all functions instead of just in [log_meetings](#log_meetings).
+- Consider making base URLs globals instead of written each time.